encord-team/encord-active/docs/docs/sdk/tagging.md

 ## Tagging Labels

 Tagging labels is very similar to tagging data.
-You will need to append the `classificationHash` or the `objectHash` for the label you are tagging.
+You will need to append the `classificationHash` or the `objectHash` for the label you are tagging to the identifier - as done below.

-To iterate over the labels in a project and add tags follow this structure.

 ```python
 from pathlib import Path